 A cautionary tale in artificial intelligence tells about researchers training an neural network (NN) to detect tanks in photographs, succeeding, only to realize the photographs had been collected under specific conditions for tanks/non-tanks and the NN had learned something useless like time of day.
-This story is often told to warn about the limits of algorithms and importance of data collection to avoiddataset bias/data leakagewhere the collected data can be solved using algorithms that do not generalize to the true data distribution, but the tank story is usually never sourced.
+This story is often told to warn about the limits of algorithms and importance of data collection to avoid “dataset bias”/“data leakage” where the collected data can be solved using algorithms that do not generalize to the true data distribution, but the tank story is usually never sourced.

-Heather Murphy, “Why Stanford Researchers Tried to Create a (NYT), 9 October 2017:
+Heather Murphy, “Why Stanford Researchers Tried to Create a ‘Gaydar’ Machine” (NYT), 2017-10-09:

 So What Did the Machines See?
-Dr. Kosinski and Mr. Wang say that the algorithm is responding to fixed facial features, like nose shape, along withgrooming choices,such as eye makeup.
-But it’s also possible that the algorithm is seeing something totally unknown.The more data it has, the better it is at picking up patterns,said Sarah Jamie Lewis, an independent privacy researcher who Tweeted a critique of the study.But the patterns aren’t necessarily the ones you think that they are.Tomaso Poggio, the director of M.I.T.’s Center for Brains, Minds and Machines, offered a classic parable used to illustrate this disconnect.
+Dr. Kosinski and Mr. Wang [2018; see also 2019/2021] say that the algorithm is responding to fixed facial features, like nose shape, along with “grooming choices,” such as eye makeup.
+But it’s also possible that the algorithm is seeing something totally unknown.
+“The more data it has, the better it is at picking up patterns,” said Sarah Jamie Lewis, an independent privacy researcher who Tweeted a critique of the study.
+“But the patterns aren’t necessarily the ones you think that they are.”
+Tomaso Poggio, the director of M.I.T.’s Center for Brains, Minds and Machines, offered a classic parable used to illustrate this disconnect.
 The Army trained a program to differentiate American tanks from Russian tanks with 100% accuracy.
 Only later did analysts realized that the American tanks had been photographed on a sunny day and the Russian tanks had been photographed on a cloudy day.
 The computer had learned to detect brightness.
 Dr. Cox has spotted a version of this in his own studies of dating profiles.
 Gay people, he has found, tend to post higher-quality photos.
 Dr. Kosinski said that they went to great lengths to guarantee that such confounders did not influence their results.
 Still, he agreed that it’s easier to teach a machine to see than to understand what it has seen.

-Alexander Harrowell, “It was called a perceptron for a reason, damn it, 30 September 2017:
+Alexander Harrowell, “It was called a perceptron for a reason, damn it”, 2017-09-30:

 You might think that this is rather like one of the classic optical illusions, but it’s worse than that.
 If you notice that you look at something this way, and then that way, and it looks different, you’ll notice something is odd.
 This is not something our deep learner will do.
 Nor is it able to identify any bias that might exist in the corpus of data it was trained on…or maybe it is.
 If there is any property of the training data set that is strongly predictive of the training criterion, it will zero in on that property with the ferocious clarity of Darwinism.
 In the 1980s, an early backpropagating neural network was set to find Soviet tanks in a pile of reconnaissance photographs.
 It worked, until someone noticed that the Red Army usually trained when the weather was good, and in any case the satellite could only see them when the sky was clear.
 The medical school at St Thomas’ Hospital in London found theirs had learned that their successful students were usually white.